The Rise of GTM Engineering Teams in Enterprise Financial Services

 | Customer | RevOps, sales leaders | Sales leaders, CRO, CFO |

-This post owns the people and operating model; the deeper architectural framing — the composable five-layer stack the team builds against — is in revenue infrastructure engineering.
+This post owns the people and operating model; the deeper architectural framing — the composable layers the team builds against — lives in revenue infrastructure engineering.

 Why the Role Emerged Now